wpcplugin/wc-premium-checkout/README.txt

 * Fix unloaded shipping methods.

 = 1.1.2 =
-* New compatibility feature for template selection and page container
+* New compatibility feature for template selection and page container.
+* Fix bugs.

+= 1.2.4 =
+* New update for checkout controls.
-* Fix bugs
+* Fix bugs.